Nalen98/eBPF-for-Ghidra/README.md

 The extension implements eBPF architecture support for Ghidra and allows for disassembly and decompilation of eBPF programs.

-# Warning - eBPF is included in Ghidra since Ghidra 10.3
+# Warning: eBPF is included in Ghidra since Ghidra 10.3

-Since May 2023, [eBPF-for-Ghidra](https://github.com/Nalen98/eBPF-for-Ghidra) has been included in the official [NationalSecurityAgency/Ghidra](https://github.com/NationalSecurityAgency/ghidra) repository.
-You can get the latest updates and fixes for the eBPF module directly in Ghidra.
+**Since May 2023, [eBPF-for-Ghidra](https://github.com/Nalen98/eBPF-for-Ghidra) has been included in the official [NationalSecurityAgency/Ghidra](https://github.com/NationalSecurityAgency/ghidra) repository**.
+You can get the latest updates and fixes for the [eBPF module](https://github.com/NationalSecurityAgency/ghidra/tree/70405b07b0b857d433dfec77ae5c343997f589eb/Ghidra/Processors/eBPF) directly in Ghidra.

 This repo may be archived in the future.